The Garden Magic

 To get between these areas, regardless if they are highly defined or more ambiguous, you’ll want to think about a path.
 I don’t necessarily mean a trail, requiring a machete or a dump truck’s worth of gravel.
 Though perhaps you have a backyard wilderness that warrants these things!

-For most of us a path could be as simple as one or two stepping stones delicately placed or a lightly graveled area between your trees and grassy knoll.
+For most of us a path could be as simple as one or two stepping stones delicately placed or a lightly graveled area between trees and grassy knoll.
 It may even just be a cleared way from the kitchen table to the herb patch.
 By incorporating some kind of path, a line of travel to help users engage with certain vistas or worlds within your garden, you can help it to become something more than a place to sit.
 Sitting is nice but a space that requests engagement provides more opportunity for enjoyment.
 Such a space becomes a living space.

 For now, we will sign off with the hope we have given you some good starting points on your path to garden magic.
-Good luck with your own garden patios and when they’re ready for sunshine and guests, send us a photo or two; we’d love to see what your garden oasis looks like!
+Good luck with your own garden patios!
+When they’re ready for sunshine and guests, send us a photo or two; we’d love to see what your garden oasis looks like!
 Don’t worry if you decide that you need some assistance with your patio, or an indoor refurbishment to match; we are here to help!
 Give us a call at 503-688-9499!

 Thanks for reading!